msv-lab/llm-play/README.md

 You can also compute and evaluate a response on-the-fly.
 If the response matches the evaluation criteria, the command will terminate with a zero exit code.

-    llm-query "What is the capital of China?" --equal Beijing
+    llm-query "What is the capital of China?" -a --equal Beijing

 When evaluating responses on-the-fly without explicitly enabling `-e` (evaluation mode) or specifying `-o` (an output directory), responses are saved in a temporary directory.